 The operator should develop a verification programme to ensure that the corrective action required to be accomplished following an engine shutdown, any ETOPS significant system failure or adverse trends or any event which require a verification flight or other verification action are established.
-A clear description of who must initiate verification actions and the section or group responsible for the determination of what action is necessary should be identified in this verification actions should be described in the Continuing Airworthiness Management Exposition (CAME).
+A clear description of who must initiate verification actions and the section or group responsible for the determination of what action is necessary should be identified in this verification programme.
+ETOPS significant systems or conditions requiring verification actions should be described in the Continuing Airworthiness Management Exposition (CAME).
 The CAMO may request the support of (S)TC holder to identify when these actions are necessary.
 Nevertheless the CAMO may propose alternative operational procedures to ensure system integrity.
 This may be based on system monitoring in the period of flight prior to entering an ETOPS area.